ptomulik/testmd/README.md

 templates for configuration files.
 In addition, the following aspects must be considered before installing the package

-* most of the apache modules are part of the apache project and must be enabled at compile time (in FreeBSD ports, for example),
+* most of the apache modules are part of the apache project, on Debian most of them are available as separate installable packages, on FreeBSD (ports), however, you must set appropriate options (`make config`) to have your modules installed,
-* for versions < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is choosen at compile time via build options,
+* for apache < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is choosen at compile time (via build options) - again: some compile-time options must be set on FreeBSD ports,

 You give the user an option to choose between `2.2`, `2.4` (or, more generally, to use `2.X`).
 In addition, the